Lucía Hoyos

-Lucía Hoyos (born 5 March 1975) is a Spanish actress, presenter, and model.
+Lucía Hoyos (born 5 March 1975) is a Spanish actress, TV vistes and model.

 Biography

-She was born in Seville on 5 March 1975, and she began her career when she was chosen Miss of her hometown in 1994.
-From this moment on she began to be a face known in cinema and television.
+She was born in Seville on March 5th 1975, and she began her career when she was chosen Miss of her hometown in 1994.
+From this moment on she bécame a known face both in cinemas and television.

-In 1999 she began her career as an actress with the series Journalists, and appeared in diverse series like Petra Delicate, Paradise, Ana and the 7 or Policemen, In the Heart of the Street.
+In 1999 her actIng career launched with her role in the TV show Journalists, and later on appeared in many other shows like Petra Delicate, Paradise, Ana and the 7 or Policemen, In the Heart of the Street.

-Lately she acted in diverse short films like You carry it (2004), #Cyclops (2009), and in films like The Syndrome of Svensson (2006) or 4000 euros (2008).
+Lately she acted in some short films like You carry it (2004), #Cyclops (2009), and in films like The Syndrome of Svensson (2006) or 4000 euros (2008).

-In the year 2008 she was a protagonist in two series of television issued by Channel South: Put me a cloud and Rocío, almost mother.
-A year later she was the protagonist of Are accomplices, a series issued by Antenna 3, however it was cancelled in the second season for the lack of an audience.
-There were an extra 80 episodes that were issued later by the channel Nova.
-In the year 2015 she participated in the series Down there, with interpretations by Eugenia Benjumea.
+In the year 2008 she played main roles in two series of television broadcast by Channel South: Put me a cloud and Rocío, almost mother.
+A year later she was the protagonist of “We Are accomplices, a tv show broadcast by Antenna 3 Channel, that was cancelled in the second season for lack of audience.
+There were 80 extra episodios that could be seen on channel Nova.
+In 2015 she participated in the TV series Down there, playing Eugenia Benjumea.

-In television she has collaborated in The Program of Ana Rosa, What bet?, Don't Shoot the Pianist, and has been invited to the Pasapalabra many times.
-In 2006 she was the presenter at Telecinco in The program of summer, and in 2001 she presented Never will be a literate program and in 2003 Summer 3 in Channel South.
+In television she has collaborated in The Program of Ana Rosa, Wanna bet?, Don't Shoot the Pianist, and has been a guest on Pasapalabra many times.
+In 2006 she hosted at Telecinco in The program of summer, in 2001 she presented this won’t ever be a cultures tv show and in 2003 Summer 3 in Channel South.

 On 7 January 2016 Lucía became a contestant in the Spanish version of Celebrity Big Brother.